pvestal/federal-hr-training/README.md

 # Federal Benefits HRO Training Program
 ## Comprehensive Training for Federal Human Resources Specialists

+> **⚠️ IMPORTANT DISCLAIMER**: This is **UNOFFICIAL** training material developed independently.
+This training is **NOT endorsed, approved, or sponsored by OPM (Office of Personnel Management)** or any federal agency.
+While it references current federal regulations and policies, users should always verify information with official OPM guidance and agency-specific policies.

 **Version**: 1.0.0
 **Last Updated**: October 28, 2025
-**Developed by**: Federal Benefits Training Team **Target Audience**: Federal HR Specialists, Benefits Officers, HR Managers
+**Developed by**: Independent Federal Benefits Training Team **Target Audience**: Federal HR Specialists, Benefits Officers, HR Managers

 ---

 ## 📋 Program Overview

 This comprehensive training program is designed to develop Federal HR professionals from entry-level specialists to expert-level policy advisors.
-The curriculum incorporates the latest OPM guidance, 5 CFR regulations, and federal benefits updates for 2025-2026.
+The curriculum references publicly available OPM guidance, 5 CFR regulations, and federal benefits updates for 2025-2026, but users should verify all information with official sources.

 ## 🎯 Training Philosophy

 This training is built on **practitioner-focused learning** with:
 - Real-world case studies from federal agencies
 - Interactive decision trees for complex scenarios
-- Current regulatory updates from OPM
+- References to current federal regulations (verify with official OPM sources)
 - Hands-on assessments and practical applications
 - Progressive skill development from basic to expert